dhuss42/inception/notes.md

 						image: <image name>
 						ports:
 							<host>:<container>
+						volumes:
+							<named Volume>:/path/container
 						environment:
 							<variables>
 					<container 2>:
 						...
+			-> list all the volumes that you defined
+			-> volumes:
+				<name>:
+					driver: local // not sure here
+			-> possible to have multiple containers mounted to the same volume

 		- docker-network
 			-> Docker creates it's an isolated network in which the containers are running in